Al-Names/workout-angular-rails/Notes.md

-- Upvote / downvote
+- Need to assign a Workout to a User

 - Comments

-- Creat User
+- Change placeholder color